-I know I’ve written about this before, but in the past year I’ve just used this technique more and more and it’s worth sharing in more detail.
+I’ve written about this already, but in the past year I’ve used this technique almost every day.
+It’s worth sharing in more detail.

 Here is a short screencast of how it works.
 I write in Markdown in Scrivener.
-I have it all customized with the pretty colors and pretty fonts I want.
-BUT — I know that when I publish it, it will follow the design of the site, not my preferences.
+I have it customized with the pretty colors and pretty fonts I want.
+BUT — I know that when I publish it, it will follow the design of the site I’m writing for, not my preferences.

 That’s fine.

-So watch in the video how I drag it from Scrivener and drop it into Marked 2.
-Marked 2 warns me of bad links (for some reason YouVersion bible links don’t look like they work, but they do) and shows me how it will be formatted.
+Watch in the video how I drag it from Scrivener and drop it into Marked 2.
+Marked 2 warns me of bad links and shows the formatting.

 A friend of mine is preaching through the entire Gospel of Luke.
 I have been writing an almost daily devotional through the Gospel of Luke for the past year.
-I was able to easily output a pdf of every entry straight from Scrivener’s compile feature.
-Only just after that did I find out I could have output the whole thing via Marked and customized the styles a little easier.
+I was able to output a single pdf of every entry straight from Scrivener’s compile feature.
+If I take the time, I could export the whole thing via Marked and customize the styles even more.

 Organization Of What I Write